 The Great Depression was a tough time in America.
-Today we can see the effects of 10-11 percent unemployment due to the economic slowdown caused by COVID-19.
-Imagine what life in the United States would be like if unemployment was around 50 percent.
+Imagine what life in the United States would be like if unemployment was around 50%.

 No one was driving Uber to make ends meet in the 1920s, so they had to resort to some pretty spectacular money-making schemes.
 One of these schemes was murdering alcoholic bums – which turned out to be pretty lucrative.
 But you couldn’t do this alone; you needed conspirators.